SAP-archive/teched2020-IIS360/exercises/ex0/README.md

 ![confirm](../ex0/images/00_00_0050.png)<br>

-Once your dev space has status running, click on the development space name to open it.
+Once your development space has status running, click on the development space name to open it.

 ![enter dev space](../ex0/images/00_00_0060.png)